Courage003/Notes-Making-Application/README.md

 Contributing
 We welcome contributions!
 To contribute:

-Fork the repository
+Fork the repository.
-Create a new branch (git checkout -b feature/NewFeature) Make your changes and commit (git commit -m 'Add some NewFeature') Push to your branch (git push origin feature/NewFeature) Open a pull request
+Create a new branch (git checkout -b feature/NewFeature).
+Make your changes and commit (git commit -m 'Add some NewFeature').
+Push to your branch (git push origin feature/NewFeature).
+Open a pull request.
 Guidelines
 Ensure your code follows Django best practices.
 Write clear commit messages.